Rushal/robin-hood.net/readme.md

 Initial git for work on the site.

 	TODO:
-		Transfer static page data to database
-		    How it works (may not be worth it)
-		    History
 		Choose a payment processor and integrate
 		Integrate OAUTH?
-		Remove Excel import pages and services

 		Remap CSS for mobile-first
 		Consolidate CSS
 		Consolidate JS and Plugins